What Is Google Cloud Platform?

 Just like all of the cloud competitors, Google offers a pricing calculator to estimate your investment.
 You need to analyze what you may need when it comes to processing power, memory, storage, and connectivity options.

-Google Cloud Platform vs. Microsoft Azure vs. AWS
+GCP vs. Azure vs. AWS

 Although each cloud provider offers similar options, what you choose depends on the needs of your product.